samtron1412/docs/soc/edu/learning.md

 ### 3. Evaluating, Reflecting, Debriefing

 - Tests
-    + Test yourself everything, and all the time
+    + Test yourself everything, and all the time by using flash cards
     + Don't look at the solution and just try to recall everything
     + Using flash cards
+    + Practice Exams
 - Explain things in a simple manner so that a 10 years old can understand it.
 (Feynman's technique)
     + On a piece of paper, write down the concept that you want to